gottacatchenall/ms_sampling_effort/manuscript.md

 Empirical data on interactions, limited by the practical realities of funding and human-work hours, tends to fall on the order on 100s or 1000s per site [@JordanoTable1].
-We think a metaanalysis is called for here.
+We think a meta-analysis is called for here.
 The number of species in the species pool clearly effects this and should be taken into account when designing samples.

+## Positive associations increase the probability of false-negatives

 This simple model above doesn't consider the possibility that there are positive or negative associations between observing two species together based their